-Targeted Jobs Credit was extended through 12/31/91.
+Targeted Jobs Credit is available on qualified wages paid to employees who began work before 7/1/92.
 The credit is equal to 40 percent of the first \$6,000 of qualified first-year wages paid to employees from targeted groups.
 Targeted groups include handicapped individuals undergoing vocational training, an individual receiving federal, state or local social services benefits, youth enrolled in qualified cooperative education programs, and qualified (economically disadvantaged) summer youth employees.

-Low-Income Housing Credit is still available for low-income housing that is constructed, rehabilitated or acquired before January 1, 1992.
+Low-Income Housing Credit is still available for low-income housing that is constructed, rehabilitated or acquired before July 1, 1992.
 The credit is claimed over a ten-year period, and annual allowances vary with new vs. rehabilitated housing and changes in AFR.
-In June of 1991, the annual credit was 8.92 percent for qualified new construction or rehabilitation, and 3.82 percent for subsidized construction and acquisition of existing housing.
+In June of 1992, the annual credit was 8.76 percent for qualified new construction or rehabilitation, and 3.75 percent for subsidized construction and acquisition of existing housing.
 Taxpayers qualifying for new low-income housing credit must enter into an agreement to maintain the low-income status for 30 years.

-Credit for Qualified Research Expenditures is available through December 31, 1991.
+Credit for Qualified Research Expenditures is available through June 30, 1992.
 The credit is 20 percent of the excess of qualified research expense for the tax year over an average for the preceding four years.
 Qualified research expenditures include costs of developing new products, processes, models, software, formulas and technologies.
 Market and consumer research is excluded.